appsmithorg/appsmith-docs/setup/docker.md

 This command will download the Docker images, if not already locally available, and start the services.
 You can see the status with `docker-compose ps`, and view the logs with `docker-compose logs -f appsmith`.

-{% hint style="success" %}
-Congratulations!
+> Congratulations!
 Your Appsmith server should be up and running now.
 You can access it at [http://localhost](http://localhost).
-{% endhint %}

 ## Troubleshooting